Renumics/mesh2vec/README.md

 </h3>

 ## 🚀 Introduction
-Mesh2vec is a tool that facilitates the import of Computer-Aided Engineering (CAE) mesh data from [LS-DYNA](https://www.ansys.com/de-de/products/structures/ansys-ls-dyna) .
+Mesh2vec is a tool that facilitates the import of Computer-Aided Engineering (CAE) mesh data from [LS-DYNA](https://www.ansys.com/de-de/products/structures/ansys-ls-dyna).
-It utilizes various metrics of elements and their surrounding neighborhood to aggregate feature vectors for each element.
+It utilizes various quality metrics of elements and their surrounding neighborhood to aggregate feature vectors for each element.
+These feature vectors are of equal length and can be effectively utilized as inputs for machine learning methods.
+This represents a simpler and more efficient alternative to traditional mesh and graph-based approaches for automatic mesh quality analysis.

 ## ⏱️ Quickstart